nalnatsheh/synopsys_user_guides/README.md

 # synopsys_user_guides
 * * *
+This repository contains some user guides for the Synopsys EDA tools.
+Below are the list of the user guides along with the specific version.
 ### Simulation
 * HSPICE® User Guide: Basic Simulation and Analysis
   - Version H-2013.03, March 2013